entur/jwt-resource-server/jwt-server/README.md

 # jwt-server
 Validation of JSON Web tokens on resource servers.
 Components:

- * [jwk] - Makes JSON Web Keys published by the Authorization Server *'almost always'* available to higher-level frameworks.
-These are used to verify JSON Web Token signatures.
- * [jwt-verifier] - Verification of JSON Web Tokens tokens using JSON Web Keys.
  * [spring] - Spring Boot integration (of the above) via Spring Security.

 ## Spring Boot Integration